 No man or woman who served their country should be without a safe place to rest his or her head, and yet, veteran homelessness remains a persistent problem throughout the U.S.

-It is estimated that there are over 1,300 homeless veterans in Oregon on any given night, and many more who are at risk of homelessness due to poverty, lack of support networks and dismal living conditions.
+It is estimated that there are over 1,400 homeless veterans in Oregon on any given night, and many more who are at risk of homelessness due to poverty, lack of support networks and dismal living conditions.
 For the 2019 Point-in-Time Count maintained by Oregon Housing and Community Services, click here.

 Although these numbers have trended downward over the past decade, this still represents more than 10 percent of all homeless Oregonians.
 This means that those who have served in the military, men and women, are significantly more likely to be homeless than the general public.